-- An announcement of an IFB or an RFP will be placed in the newspaper/media, IPS Web site, other Internet source to publicize the intent of the Institution to purchase needed items.
-The advertisement for bids/proposals or legal notice will be run for length of time. - An advertisement is required for all purchases over the Institution's small purchase threshold.
-The announcement advertisement or legal notice will contain a: - The Institution will be PROHIBITED from submitting bids or proposals for such products or services.
+• An announcement of an IFB or an RFP will be placed in the newspaper/media, IPS Web site, other Internet source to publicize the intent of the Institution to purchase needed items.
+The advertisement for bids/proposals or legal notice will be run for a minimum of two weeks.

+• An advertisement is required for all purchases over the Institution's small purchase threshold.
+The announcement advertisement or legal notice will contain a: